chiangyaw/prisma-cloud-bootcamps/01-Visibility-and-Control-Lab-Guide.md

 ## Summary \ Resources

-The Prisma Cloud team here at Palo Alto sincerely hopes you enjoyed this workshop.
-Check out the resources below for more information!
+The Prisma Cloud team here at Palo Alto sincerely hopes you enjoyed this section of the workshop.
+If you're meant to move on to the next section click [here](/02-Runtime-Protection-Lab-Guide.md).
+Or else, check out the resources below for more information!

 [Live Workshops](https://bridgecrew.io/resource/workshops/)